juancgarza/me/books.md

 ---

 ### I love reading, here are some interesting reads of mine in no particular order.
+## I'll highlight some particular extra favorites of mine in green.

 - - - -